Myke623/match-indexer/README.md

 * Duration of each match
 * Summary of character totals

-Want an easy way to create chapters for your YouTube videos?
-Just copy/paste the output into your video's description field, and away you go!
+Want an easy way to create timestamps for your YouTube videos?
+Just copy/paste the Match Indexer output into your video's description field, and away you go!

 # Prerequisites
 1. Download and install Python (https://python.org/downloads)